zudochkin/awesome-newsletters/README.md

 ### General Web Development
 * [Weekend Reading](http://tinyletter.com/assaf).
 A weekly email about Web development, design and the startup life.
 * [Web Development Reading List](http://tinyletter.com/wdrl).
 This Newsletter shares the latest articles in web development.
+* [Fullweb Weekly](http://fullweb.io/).
+A weekly newsletter for fullstack web developers.
+It sends you the top 5 link every week about web frontend and backend, devops and user experience.

 ### JavaScript
 * [JavaScript Weekly](http://javascriptweekly.com/).
 A free, once–weekly e-mail round-up of JavaScript news and articles.
 [Archive](http://javascriptweekly.com/issues).